Skip to main content

 1881 Chesham Baptist, Chesham Road (closed 1971 to form Bury Baptist Church)

-1882 Methodist Church, Fairy Street (later Bolton Road Methodist Church)
+1882 Methodist Church on Fairy Street (later Bolton Road Methodist Church)

 1884 Exclusive Brethren (first mention)

 ????
-Salvation Army Bury Citadel (later rebuilt on site of St Mark's Church of England)
+Salvation Army Bury Citadel on Moorgate (see photo).
+Later moved to Brookshaw Street, on the site of the previous St Mark's Church of England.

 1897 Open Brethren meeting at Pump Street (first mention)